 The learning space is made from native windblown timber and features:

 - A permanent exhibition about our work, packed with inspiring photography and a stirring four-minute film.

 - Unique audio journeys that whisk you to Sandwood Bay, Ben Nevis, Knoydart and Skye.

 - The Alan Reece Gallery, displaying work from different artists throughout the year

-- A selection of books and other merchandise for sale
+- A shop with a selection of books and other merchandise for sale

 Thank you to our funders

 Thank you to the Reece Foundation for its generous support to create the Wild Space.
 We are also grateful to players of the People’s Postcode Lottery, the Gannochy Trust and the Craignish Trust.